 Master of Arts in Jewish Education: Educational Leadership in Synagogues and Communal Settings

 The master of arts degree in Jewish Education with a concentration in Educational Leadership prepares students for senior leadership positions in congregational education, including synagogue schools and a wide array of communal settings.
-This concentration is open to full-time, part-time, and distance learning students, as well as rabbinical and cantorial students.
+This concentration is open to full-time, part-time, and online learning students, as well as rabbinical and cantorial students.

 Through this advanced training, you will learn to:

 - Build Jewish community by supporting individuals and families

 - Lead congregational growth and change

 - Inspire and influence those around you in all settings

 Graduates will become leaders as: